The 5-Year Rule(s) on Roth Conversions Explained

 The Two Clocks, Defined Separately

-These two clocks answer two different questions.
-The first asks: is this converted principal subject to penalty?
+The first clock asks: is this converted principal subject to penalty?
 The second asks: are my earnings tax-free?
+They operate independently.

-The IRS applies a specific ordering rule to Roth withdrawals.
-Money comes out in this sequence: regular contributions first, then converted amounts (oldest conversions first), then earnings.
-This ordering matters because it determines which dollars you're touching when you take a distribution.
+The IRS applies a fixed ordering to Roth withdrawals: regular contributions first, then converted amounts (oldest conversions first), then earnings.

-One watchout worth flagging: inherited Roth IRAs use a different set of rules.
-If you inherited a Roth from someone other than a spouse, the clock that governs tax-free earnings runs from when the original owner opened their Roth, not you.
-That's a meaningful distinction if you're managing inherited accounts alongside your own.
+Inherited Roth IRAs follow different rules.
+Inherit a Roth from someone other than a spouse and the earnings clock runs from when the original owner opened their Roth, not from anything you did.

 How This Connects to the Roth Conversion Pillar

-The 5-year rules are one technical layer inside a much larger decision.
-The timing of conversions, the size of each conversion, bracket management, IRMAA thresholds, and ACA premium exposure all shape whether converting makes sense in the first place.
-For that full picture, start with Roth Conversion: A Practical Guide for High Earners and Pre-Retirees, which covers the bracket math and the tradeoffs that determine whether conversion actually benefits your plan.
-Within the Sporos framework, conversions are a form of grafting inside the Soil layer, and when they happen matters as much as whether they happen.
+The 5-year rules are one technical layer inside a larger decision that includes timing, sizing, bracket management, IRMAA, and ACA exposure.
+For that full picture, start with Roth Conversion: A Practical Guide for High Earners and Pre-Retirees.
+Within the Sporos framework, conversions are grafting inside the Soil layer, and when they happen matters as much as whether they happen.

 Frequently Asked Questions